FrostBid/AR_mirror/README.md

 ## Running the code
-In Windows just double click de file `main_dlib.py` or execute in the console the following to run the dlib version.
+In Windows just double click the file `main_dlib.py` or execute in the console using the following.

 ```